souyahibou/all-projects/README.md

   3. add view with same name of the action
   4. define route associated with the view and the action controller
   5. add project on index of projects in home view
-  6. complete readme.md for how to use app && what is the app && how app is build
+  6. complete readme.md for how to use app && what is the app && how app is build && how long taking && ext. config
 **************************************************************************************